nokyotsu/parrots/en/1_ayeaye.md

 of Madagascar.
 And now to get there, what you have to do, is you have to fly in a 747 to Madagascar.
 And then in a terrible old *jalopy* of an airplane from Madagascar up to the northwest port.
-And from there you have to go in a kind of decreasingly excellent series of carts and trucks and so on, ((Laughter)) to a little port where there was going to be a boat that was going to take us to Nosy Mangabe.
+And from there you have to go in a kind of decreasingly excellent series of carts and trucks and so on, ((Laughter.)) to a little port where there was going to be a boat that was going to take us to Nosy Mangabe.
 So we arrived there, and arrived at the port, and we were looking around for the boat that was going to take us to Nosy Mangabe, and we couldn't see it.
-And we kept in turn asking people--you know--``where is this boat?'', and they would say ``it's there! it's there!'', and we couldn't see what they were pointing at because there was this terrible rotting old hulk in the way. ((Laughter.))
+And we kept in turn asking people---you know---"where is this boat?", and they would say "it's there! it's there!", and we couldn't see what they were pointing at because there was this terrible rotting old hulk in the way. ((Laughter.))